- Delegate to the House of Representatives from Washington, D.C.

 During a June 2013 appearance on the PBS program To the Contrary, Norton said: "[W]hen Texas goes full blown -- the Republicans better have it good now because they are not long for this world.”
 When host Bonnie Erbé asked her to elaborate, Holmes said that "the growth of the Hispanic population is going to mean the end of this section of this – this southern section white party of old men, and they know it."

-Norton is a member of the Progressive Caucus, the Congressional Black Caucus, and the Congressional Caucus for Women's Issues.
+Norton is a member of the the Congressional Black Caucus, the Congressional Caucus for Women's Issues, and the Congressional Progressive Caucus.
 She is also a former board member of the Rockefeller Foundation.